muratk3n/thirdwave/en/README.md

 Every big city needs to do this.
 Less traffic the better.
-Especially those f-ing scooters, small motorbikes (which multiplied due to pandemic, ppl staying in and ordering packages more), even bicycles need to be taken out of pedestrian zones.
+Especially those f-ing scooters, small motorbikes (which multiplied due to pandemic, ppl staying in and ordering packages more).

 "Barcelona to expand 'superblocks' to city centre district.
 Introduced in 2016, the scheme transforms nine city blocks into so-called